lennart-damen/tindar/README.md

 # Tindar: end-to-end Operations Research

 Welcome to the Tindar project: the optimal matchmaker!
+After some hard work, the Tindar project is finally deployed.
+Visit the Tindar web application [here](https://tindar-engine-small-chx6ixua2q-ew.a.run.app/)!

 ## Introduction
 The main purpose of this project is to build and share knowledge on how to develop